Shout Out: Homestuck

 - The way Tavros plays Fiduspawn is highly reminiscent of the famous chestburster scene in Alien.

 - Many of Caliborn's mannerisms are references to Saw.
-The most notable one?
-Ripping his leg off to get out of his shackle.
+Such as ripping his leg off to get out of his shackle.
+And then "Hello Zepp" plays over [S] MSPA Reader: Mental Breakdown.

 - The acronym of Jake's land, LOMAX, matches the last name of the titular character of Weekend at Bernie's.